usplos/YawMMF/README.md

 ## Update log
 #### 20201016
 * A new function named `EffectSize()` has been added.
-This function depends on `effectsize` package in R, and can be used to calculate the effect size of the fixed effects for a given mixed model (whether the model is generalized or not). *Notion that the parameter `Type` can only be defined as `'d'` or `'r'`.*
+This function depends on `effectsize` package in R, and can be used to calculate the effect size of the fixed effects for a given mixed model (whether the model is generalized or not).

+*Notion that the parameter `Type` can only be defined as `'d'` or `'r'`.*

+*Notion that the function will provide the equation of calculating accordingly, which will help researchers understand and check the results.*

 Here is an example:
 ```